lyteword/chspurgeon-tod/volume-1/psalm-7.md

 hearts and reins."

-## "I that alone am infinite, can try
+I that alone am infinite, can try

 How deep within itself thine heart doth lie.